Penta-Game/denomination/README.md

 ## Denomination

 Due to recent development with multiple digital versions of pentagame ([boardgame](https://github.com/Penta-Game/boardgame), [pentagame](https://github.com/NikkyAI/pentagame)).
 The need for an usable identifier system for the fields and events has increased.
-This system will be implemented in [boardgame backend](https://github.com/Penta-Game/boardgame-backend).
+This system will be implemented in [pentagame-online](https://github.com/Penta-Game/pentagame).

 To tackle this problem [Penta](https://github.com/penta-jan) and [Cobalt](https://sinclair.gq) have tried coming up with an easy-to-use system.
 The requirements were: system should be easy to store in a database *and* must have be comprehensible for a human.
 To introduce my concept I need to assign some names for points on the board.
 The "outer" points are called corners, the "inner" points are called junctions.
 To set a base the junctions and corners are named by integers.
 Count / name / create corner stops counter-clockwise (0..4) and count / name / create junction stops opposite of those (5..9).
 The stops are now handled by using two adjacent fields and storing the counter of needed- steps from the first to the second field.
 If you want to reference a field you just fill the `counter` and `end` with zeros.
 Set colour and number equivalent: 0= white, 1= green, 2 = yellow, 3=red, 4=blue (you may change the colours as needed).
 A player figure is named after the corner it stars from/ the colour it bears.
 Thus, junction 0 is white and player piece 0 is white.